Section One

 A guest who raises an iPad to capture the moment you walk down the aisle is also blocking our view of your face.
 An unplugged ceremony — announced by your officiant, gently and warmly — means your guests are actually present, and our images of the ceremony are clear, unobstructed, and authentic.

-7. Trust your timeline — then add ten minutes of buffer to every transition
+Build ten minutes of buffer into every transition

 Getting ready almost always runs long.
 Limo arrivals are frequently late.
 Flower girls get shy.
 Build a buffer into every transition on your timeline, and when things run on time, you'll feel like you have a gift of extra minutes.